rsksmart/pmt-builder/README.md

 The Bridge `registerBtcTransaction` method receives 3 parameters: `tx`, the raw btc transaction. `height`, the block height for this transaction. `pmt`, the Partial Merkle Tree of this transaction.

-To ease the process of registering a pegin btc transaction, the function `getInformationReadyForRegisterBtcTransaction` gets these values for you, given a bitcoin network name (testnet, mainnet) and a btc transaction, ready to be sent to the Bridge `registerBtcTransaction` without further setup.
+To ease the process of registering a pegin btc transaction, the function `getInformationReadyForRegisterBtcTransaction` gets these values for you, given a bitcoin network name (testnet, mainnet) and a btc transaction hash, ready to be sent to the Bridge `registerBtcTransaction` method without further setup.

 This is how to use it: